Role: Teacher of Maths

 The school is an easy commute via public transport from Brighton, and from other parts of East or West Sussex and from Surrey and many staff operate car share schemes.

 Visits to the school are welcome and can be arranged via HR.
-An information pack is available on request.

 We are seeking candidates who will commit to upholding our values and ethos as a faith school; however applicants do not need to be a practising Christian.